onivim/oni/README.md

 __Configuration__

-C# completion uses the OmniSharp [TODO] service which provides language capabilities for both .NET and Mono.
+C# completion uses the [OmniSharp Node Client](https://github.com/OmniSharp/omnisharp-node-client) which provides language capabilities for both .NET and Mono.
 For it to work correctly, you need to have a valid `.csproj` file with any dependent packages (ie, Nuget) installed.
 The project should also build and compile for the language service to work correctly.

 > If you are using the .NET Core CLI, make sure to run `dotnet restore` on your project.